 Caring for other family members:

 The IRS’s definition of dependent isn’t limited to young’uns.
 If you’re caring for an elderly parent or another relative with special needs, Duffy recommends seeing if you are eligible for the deductions and credits for a qualifying dependent, such as the Dependent Care Credit or Credit for Other Dependents.
-And if you were using a Flexible Spending Account to pay for dependent care costs and were unable to use up all of those funds in 2020 thanks to the pandemic, the grace period may be extended for up to 12 months giving you more time to spend down the money.
+And if you were using a Flexible Spending Account to pay for dependent care costs and were unable to use up all of those funds in 2021 thanks to the pandemic, you may roll unused funds from 2021 into 2022.
 Check with your employer, however.
 They have to accept these government-okayed changes for them to pertain to you.

-If you expanded your family tree through an adoption that was finalized in 2020, the Child Adoption Credit may be worth up to $14,300 tax credit, depending on your family’s modified adjusted gross income.
-Duffy notes that families who adopted a special needs child can claim the full credit, even if your adoption expenses were less than that amount.
-Just be aware that the adoption credit does not apply to adopting a stepchild.
+If you expanded your family tree through an adoption that was finalized in 2021, the Child Adoption Credit may be worth up to $14,440 tax credit, depending on your family’s modified adjusted gross income.
+According to the North American Council on Adoptable Children (NACCA), parents can only use the credit if they have federal income tax liability.
+It’s important to note that the adoption credit doesn’t apply to adopting a stepchild.
 However, it is open to grandparents who adopt a grandchild.